junaidzm13/cis2023-pie-chart/README.md

 of their sizes (instrument's proportion) in clockwise direction.
 You should return a list containing `N + 1` angles where `1 <= N <= 2000`.

-For example, if Portfolio A is made up of 3 instruments S1, S2 and S3 with the following proportions 20%, 20% and 60% respectively.
-Now, if we draw a pie chart sorted by the invested value of instruments we get:
+For example, if Portfolio A is made up of 3 instruments S1, S2 and S3 with the following proportions 20%, 20% and 60% respectively, then if we draw a pie chart sorted by the invested value of instruments we should get:

 ![Part1-visualization.png](./Part1-visualization.png)